Supporting parents and carers

 - become intensely focused in their area of interest or passion.

 Children with high potential like to be challenged.
-If you observe your child is more advanced than their peers, in any area or domain, it is recommended that you discuss this your child’s teacher or other professional.
+If you observe your child is more advanced than their peers, in any area or domain, it is recommended that you discuss this with your child's teacher or other professional.

 A rapid rate of learning means these children may enjoy opportunities beyond the typical level of other children their age.